314lipczuk/ODE_project_report/main.typ

 Such assumption allows for description of entire model using only half of the state variables, by introducing each sum of forms as a constant in our model, thereby allowing us to refer the concentrations of active and inactive parts using a single concentration and a total
 (for example, instead of using $"RAS*"$ and $"RAS"$, we can use $"RAS*"$ and $"RAS"_"total" - "RAS*"$).
-This operation makes the simulation less computationally complex.
+This operation makes the simulation less computationally complex @fey_modeling_ode.
 Since the data was already normalized to account for varying cell size (removing baseline and scaling by max magnitude per group) for active ERK fraction, total kinase concentration was set to a constant of 1.
 == Modeling & Simulation pipeline

-Model definition was done in symbolic form using SymPy in python (TODO: reference them), as a list of symbolic differential equations.
+Model definition was done in symbolic form using SymPy in python @sympy, as a list of symbolic differential equations.
 The same tool was also used to lower the symbolic expression down to a numerical representation (`lambdify` function).
 A constructed model consists of a set of differential equations and parameter values.
 An effort was made to make this pipeline model-and-experiment agnostic and have low friction for implementing new models.